 The resulting recording is synchronized with the recording of the host back at the studio, to produce a high-quality two-way conversation without the need for both people to be in the same studio location.

 SBN is available to produce tape synchs for podcasters, radio stations, and radio networks.
-We use Tascam DR-44WL digital audio recorders, Sennheiser shotgun microphones with Røde PG2-R Pistol Grip and dual Rycote Lyre shockmounts.
+When location recording is permitted and safely possible, we use Tascam DR-44WL digital audio recorders, Sennheiser shotgun microphones with Røde PG2-R Pistol Grip and dual Rycote Lyre shockmounts.

-We are available for tape syncs in New Jersey, eastern Pennsylvania, and Delaware.
+We are available for remote tape syncs anywhere in the world connecting through our studio.
+During non-pandemic times, we can produce on-site tape syncs in New Jersey, eastern Pennsylvania, and Delaware.
 To book our services for a tape sync, please email email@example.com or call +1 (856) 751-5491.

 Tape syncs produced